 (1) Substantial shareholder notice dated 16 May 2017.
-(2) Substantial shareholder notice dated 20 July 2018.

 The shares of the Commonwealth Bank of Australia (Bank) are listed on the Australian Securities Exchange under the trade symbol of CBA, with Sydney being the home exchange.
 Details of trading activity are published in most daily newspapers, generally under the abbreviation of CBA or C'wealth Bank.
 The Bank is not currently in the market conducting an on market buy-back of its shares.